jjxssy/Node.js-Course/README.md

 # 📑 Node.js-Course README file
-homeworks 1 and 2 has been done with Samya Bahouth 😊
+homeworks 1 - 3 has been done with Samya Bahouth 😊